 There aren’t too many tourists in Poznan.
 It’s a bit smaller than Wroclaw or Krakow and easily falls into the category of beautiful but overlooked travel destinations.

-I think it has a great choice of things to do, see and eat, but it doesn’t overwhelm you like bigger cities might.
+I found a great choice of things to do, see and eat, but it doesn’t overwhelm you like bigger cities might.

 It has a compact and walkable city centre and part of its charm is the laid-back atmosphere I felt the moment I got off the train.

-Poznan is located somewhere in between Warsaw and Berlin.
+Poznan is located somewhere between Warsaw and Berlin and is easy to reach from either city.

 The closeness to Berlin is definitely felt in Poznan.
 The hipster vibes (for lack of a better term…), the excellent nightlife and the alternative culture scene make Poznan very unique.